catancs/CV/README.md

-# CV
+# My CV
-The latest version of my CV
+This repository contains the latest version of my CV, detailing my professional experience, skills, and educational background.